agostof/ImagebreedPy/README.md

 ```bash
 docker-compose up
 ```
->Note: The default env_file on docker-compose.yml is set to the `example.env` file.
-Please change this to your own .env file, as needed.
+*Technical Note.* Please note that the default `env_file` on `docker-compose.yml` is set to `.env` file.
+Please change this to your own .env file, **if needed**.
+The variables defined on the .env file will also be available inside the docker container of imgbreedpy.
+Use `docker-compose config` to check which variables are set or extrapolated.
+If you need to set additional variables, you can do so by adding them to the `environment` section of the `imgbreedpy` service on  `docker-compose.yml`.
+> Warning: Changing the value of env_file to a value different than .env will prevent the docker-compose command from retrieving the values of DB_USER and DB_PASSWORD from the environment (unless defined explicitly).
+This will cause the container to fail to start.

 Please note that you might need to run `docker-compose up --build` if you make changes to the [Dockerfile](docker/Dockerfile).

 >Note: The docker-compose file is not intended for production use.
 Please use for for testing and development purposes only.